jburger/jburger.github.io/_posts/2016-02-21-bundling-typescript.md

 ```

 > Use of explicit 'export module' calls are up to you.
 You end up aliasing a bit more in practice, but the global namespace pollution seems less to me.
 Again, a design decision to ponder up front.
-In essance, we dont want to [over use the module keyword unecessarily](http://www.typescriptlang.org/Handbook#modules-pitfalls-of-modules) to avoid syntax like:
+In essence, we dont want to [over use the module keyword unecessarily](http://www.typescriptlang.org/Handbook#modules-pitfalls-of-modules) to avoid syntax like:

 ```javascript
 import shapes = require('./shapes');